behzadhaki/behzadhaki.github.io/_pages/about.md

 I am a Ph.D.
 Candidate at [Music Technology Group](https://www.upf.edu/web/mtg) of the `University of Pompeu Fabra`.
 My work is focused on performance-oriented real-time drum generation.

 I have a bachelors degree in Electrical Engineering from the `University of British Columbia`.
-In the last year of my undergraduate studies, I focused my work on `Acoustics`, and subsequently, worked as an Acoustic Engineering for a number of years.
+In the last year of my undergraduate studies, I focused my work on `Acoustics`, and subsequently, worked as an Acoustic Engineer for a number of years.

 In 2017, I went back to school to study a masters in `music technology` at the MTG.
 During my master’s degree, I was fortunate to work on `generative music` under the supervision of [Dr. Sergi Jordà](https://www.upf.edu/web/sergi-jorda).
 Having immensely enjoyed this experience, I have been continuing my studies in this field as a Ph.D.
 Candidate.